 As an environment for building Windows binaries MSYS2 improves upon MinGW/MSYS in several important ways.
 When you switch, however, you will notice that its builds of Lua, unlike those produced with plain old

 When you build Lua 5.1.5 with MSYS2's 32-bit version of MinGW-w64 using the command

 $ wget https://www.lua.org/ftp/lua-5.1.5.tar.gz $ tar xvf lua-5.1.5.tar.gz $ cd lua-5.1.5/src/ $ make mingw $ ldd lua51.dll ntdll.dll => /c/WINDOWS/system32/ntdll.dll (0x7c900000) kernel32.dll => /c/WINDOWS/system32/kernel32.dll (0x7c800000) msvcrt.dll => /c/WINDOWS/system32/msvcrt.dll (0x77c10000) libgcc_s_dw2-1.dll => /mingw32/bin/libgcc_s_dw2-1.dll (0x6eb40000) libwinpthread-1.dll => /mingw32/bin/libwinpthread-1.dll (0x64b40000)

 If you want fewer DLLs to manage you have several options.
 For a quick fix you could build a Lua interpreter statically with

-make all — but then you will not be able to use binary modules, which expect a
+make all — but then you would not be able to use binary modules, which expect a

 lua51.dll.
 A solution that keeps